The Export button allows you to export the user list to CSV file.

 - Date: the date and time when the abnormality occurred.

-- Venue: the Venue to which the end-user belongs.
+- Location: the Location to which the end-user belongs.

-- Access Point: the Access Point, in the Venue, where the end-user was logged in.
+- Access Point: the Access Point, in the Location, where the end-user was logged in.

 In the Map section, it displays a map of all the access points where the end-user has ever been authenticated to while accessing the service.